GibbonEdu/docs/introduction/installation-options/local-installation/install-windows.md

 5. To finish installation:
 * Enter surname, first name, email, username and password to create administrator account
 * Leave System Settings with default values
-* Provide an organisation name and initials
+* Provide an organization name and initials
 * In the Miscellaneous section, select country, currency and timezone
 * Click **Submit** to continue.

 ## Verify Gibbon installation

-1. Successfully completing the installation will redirect you to the Gibbon login page at http://localhost/gibbon.
+1. Go to the Gibbon login page at http://localhost/gibbon.
-2. Log into Gibbon using admin account you created.
+2. Log into Gibbon using the admin account you created.

 ## Where to go next